by Rabbi Dr Zvi Aviner

 The Torah does not explicitly explain the reason for YHVH’s rejection of Cain.
 She wouldn’t spread a bad mouth on anyone.
 But we can figure out why She opted for the humble Hevel.

-And the Modest YHVH despises haughtiness.
-It is said that She and an haughty person can’t be in the same room.
+The Modest YHVH despises haughtiness.
+It is said that She and a haughty person can’t be in the same room.
 A person who has an inflated ego would chase away YHVH from his heart.
 (Midrash.)

 No wonder, then, that YHVH “did not lean forwards’ to Cain.”
 Instead, She leaned forwards to the humble Hevel.